Debunking the Top 10 Reverse Mortgage Downsides

 Truth:

 Heirs are often caught off guard by reverse mortgages, which can overwhelm the process.
 However, with proper preparation, this burden can be minimized.
-By educating your heirs about the loan, how repayment works, and setting up key steps like transferring the title and authorizing communication with the lender, you can make the process much smoother.
+By educating your heirs about the loan and how repayment works and setting up key steps like transferring the title and authorizing communication with the lender, you can make the process much smoother.
 Planning ahead can relieve a lot of the stress, ensuring your heirs know exactly what to expect and what actions to take.

 Claim #8: Borrowers Must Maintain Taxes & Insurance